OnoArnaldo/py_staticpage_builder/README.md

 │   ├── data/           --> yaml files with data that can be used in the templates.
 │   ├── pages/          --> html or markdow files to be transformed into static pages.
 │   ├── static/         --> all the assets you want to use in the templates, the files will be copied to _sites.
+│   ├── sass/           --> all sass and scss files, this will be compiled and saved in _sites/static/css/.
 │   └── templates/      --> templates using jinja syntax.
 └── build.py            --> script to execute the builder.
 ```